MASILab/3DUX-Net/README.md

 <!-- ✅ ⬜️  -->
 ## Training
-Training and fine-tuning instructions are in [TRAINING.md](TRAINING.md)
+Training and fine-tuning instructions are in [TRAINING.md](TRAINING.md).
+Pretrained model weights will be uploaded for public usage later on.

 <!-- ✅ ⬜️  -->
 ## Evaluation